1⁄1Norinco Type 69-II

+The following information is from the plaque displayed with the vehicle.
 The Type 69 is largely a copy of the Soviet T-62 and copied by the Chinese after their forces captured a T-62 in a border skirmish in 1969.
 Later models like this example have a rifled gun and improved electronics.
 A way of identifying a Type 69 from a Russian T-62 is to check the headlights.
 If there are a pair mounted on the left side of the hull it is a T-62.
 If it has a pair over each mudguard it is a Type-69.
 This tank was captured in Iraq in 1991, brought back to the UK by the Queens Dragoon Guards and is displayed on a BR90 bridge section.

 Copyright ©2020 by Darren Baker.
 Images and/or videos also by copyright holder unless otherwise noted.
 The views and opinions expressed herein are solely the views and opinions of the authors and/or contributors to this Web site and do not necessarily represent the views and/or opinions of Armorama, KitMaker Network, or Silver Star Enterrpises.
 All rights reserved.
 Originally published on: 2018-07-24 13:28:42.
 Unique Reads: 17078